ElesCloud/ESCDocuments/CLASSES.md

 *“The onslaught of Epsilon’s forces intended to overwhelm the enemy frontline with sheer willpower and relentless firepower.”*

 PRIMARY WEAPON:
-- CX-34 'Raven' Assault Rifle
+- PP-19 ‘Darpacell’ SMG
-  - An automatic assault rifle with attachments
+  - Basic SMG with a foldable stock.

 TOOLKIT ITEM:
 - Stim Shot
-  - Injected compound (used on the "spacebar" movement enhancement gesture) that allows a 10-second sprint, increasing movement speed to 7.3 M/s.
+  - Injected compound that allows a 10-second sprint, increasing movement speed to 7.3 M/s.
+Integrated with the main HUD; used on the "spacebar" movement enhancement gesture and is used in place of a regular dodge roll.
 Five-second cooldown between uses.

 UNLOCKS:
 - R1
-  - Primary weapon: Raven Assault Rifle
+  - Primary weapon: PP-19 ‘Darpacell’ SMG
-  - Toolkit item: Stimshot
+  - Toolkit item: Stim Shot
 - R2
   - NI13 Radon Assault Rifle
     - *Assault Rifle with an interchangeable underslung grenade launcher or shotgun blast*